 While stakeholder engagement as part of the outreach initiative included efforts to reach out to the Catawba Nation; the State's only federally recognized Tribe, the DOD initially was successful in coordinating alongside this Sovereign Nation.
 A formal letter was sent to the Catawba Nation inviting input into the State's planning process.
-No response was received, but the DOD is aware NTIA awarded \$900,578 in June of 2022 as part of the Tribal Broadband Connectivity (TBC) program to support Broadband use and adoption activities.
+No response was received, but the DOD is aware NTIA awarded \$900,578 in June of 2022 as part of the Tribal Broadband Connectivity (TBC) program to support broadband use and adoption activities.
 On December 7, 2023 the DOD, SCBBO, CMA and NTIA had an introductory meeting with the Director of Information Technology of the Nation.
 The DOD will continue to prioritize outreach efforts with the Catawba Nation to solicit input on the State's planning process while supporting their overall effort toward bolstering adoption and use.

-Due to the coarse level of granularity associated with the data used to support analysis included in this plan, the DOD acknowledges it must also prioritize the formation of the proposed Digital Equity task force which will be derived from the BBAC.
-The data currently available for analysis does not provide insight beyond a county level and therefore limits the DOD's ability to use the data to formulate a plan to support multiple Covered Populations simultaneously.
-Therefore, in order to more accurately establish Digital Equity-related baseline indicators, the DOD will continue its data collection efforts among all Covered Populations throughout the State.
+Due to the coarse level of granularity associated with the data used to support analysis included in this plan, the DOD acknowledges it must also prioritize the formation of the proposed Digital Equity task force which will serve as a subcommittee on the Broadband Advisory Council.
+The data currently available for analysis does not provide insight beyond a county level and therefore limits the DOD's ability to transform data in this plan into actionable intelligence with specific regard to identifying geographies where an economy of scale may exist supporting multiple covered populations simultaneously within the same localized environ.
+This is critical to ensuring the DOD can more accurately establish Digital Equity-related baseline indicators along with tracking progress toward addressing barriers pertaining to adoption and use among all covered populations throughout the State.